As 230 Exact Sciences workers face layoffs, company says inflation is factor despite expansion

 Exact Sciences is laying off about 3% of its global workforce despite the Madison biomedical giant’s recent expansion efforts and acquisitions to advance its cancer testing and research goals, the company confirmed Thursday.

-On Tuesday, 230 Exact Sciences workers were notified that their positions were being eliminated, said Exact spokesperson Scott Larrivee in an email statement Thursday.
-Inflation is a factor in the company's layoff decision, as well as "a need to prioritize the programs that will have the greatest impact on improvement cancer care," he said.
+On Tuesday, 230 Exact Sciences workers were notified that their positions were being eliminated, Exact spokesperson Scott Larrivee said in a statement Thursday.
+Inflation is a factor in the company’s layoff decision, as well as “a need to prioritize the programs that will have the greatest impact on improving cancer care,” he said.

-Around 50 of those workers reside in Madison, Larrivee said, adding that Exact's lab and international staff members were not affected by the layoffs.
-There are around 3,500 total Exact employees in Dane County.
+About 50 of those workers reside in Madison, Larrivee said, adding that Exact’s lab and international staff members were not affected by the layoffs.
+There are about 3,500 Exact employees in Dane County.

 “Employees whose positions were eliminated were offered a comprehensive severance package and outplacement services, access to our employee assistance program and other resources,” Larrivee said.
 “We are encouraging impacted team members to apply for one of our open positions.
 Exact Sciences will actively facilitate this process.”

 The last time Exact announced layoffs was in April 2020, when the company used pay cuts, furloughs and staff reductions to address a large decrease in demand in cancer screening services amid the COVID-19 pandemic.
-Exact was in February able to raise its hourly minimum wage from $17 to 20, however.
+In February, however, Exact was able to raise its hourly minimum wage from $17 to $20.

-Larrivee did not go into further detail about the exact roles being eliminated, but said "we looked at needs throughout our U.S. business operations."
+Larrivee did not go into further detail about the specific roles being eliminated, but said “we looked at needs throughout our U.S. business operations.”

-When asked to offer further clarity about why the layoffs occurred following recent company efforts to expand its Madison campus and acquire businesses both in the U.S. and in Germany, he said "we remain confident that through prioritization and budget management Exact Sciences will serve more people and achieve profitability by 2024."
+Asked to offer further clarity about why the layoffs occurred after recent company efforts to expand its Madison campus and acquire businesses both in the U.S. and in Germany, he said “we remain confident that through prioritization and budget management Exact Sciences will serve more people and achieve profitability by 2024.”

-The company made $487 million in revenue in the first quarter of 2022, the biomedical giant said during a recent conference call with investors.
-That's is a 21% increase compared to 2021.
-But net losses amounted to $180.9 million, compared to $31.2 in 2021.
+The company took in $487 million in revenue in the first quarter of 2022, the biomedical giant said during a recent conference call with investors.
+That is a 21% increase compared with 2021.

-Recent inflation spikes can also offer some additional clues into the Exact layoffs – the U.S. Department of Labor said earlier this spring that its consumer price index jumped by 8.5% in March compared to 12 months earlier.
-That was the index's largest year-over-year increase since December 1981.
+Recent increases in inflation can also offer some clues into the Exact layoffs — the U.S. Department of Labor said earlier this spring that its consumer price index jumped by 8.5% in March compared with 12 months earlier.
+That was the index’s largest year-over-year increase since December 1981.

 Expansions, acquisitions